10 Landmark Metro Stations In Paris – Art Nouveau To Jules Verne Fantasy

 5. Franklin D. Roosevelt – The Oldest Metro Station

-Franklin D. Roosevelt Franklin D. Roosevelt station, photo Wikimedia by Ed Webster
+Franklin D. Roosevelt The Franklin D. Roosevelt Metro, photo Wikimedia by Ed Webster

 The oldest Metro station in Paris is found at the intersection of Champs-Elysées and Avenue Montaigne in the 8th Arrondissement.
 Work here started on October 4, 1898, with men heaving picks and shovels.
 Fun Metro fact — this station opened in 1900 with two names: Marbeuf and Rond-Point.
 After World War II the station was renamed to honor US President Franklin D. Roosevelt.
 The station was completely renovated in 2011, giving it a fresh, more modern look with energy-efficient lighting.